alchemyplatform/aa-sdk/site/signers/alchemy-signer/index.md

 Once your signer is authenticated with a user, you can use it to sign User Operations by creating a `SmartContractAccount` and passing the signer to it.

 ::: tip
+The Alchemy Signer requires the use of an `iframe`, so must be used in the context of an application.
+You'll need to build your own custom frontend unlike this quickstart guide which allows you to run a script.

+Learn how to set up your account config, create an `AlchemySigner`, log users in with email auth, and create a embedded account with our signer in [this guide](/signers/alchemy-signer).
+See an example of a full embedded account [here](https://github.com/alchemyplatform/embedded-accounts-demo.git)!

 See an example of a full Embedded Account using Alchemy Signer [here](https://github.com/alchemyplatform/embedded-accounts-demo.git)!
 :::